Dominick Argento: Orchestral works

 Argento's non-vocal output is relatively small; there are no symphonies and just one string quartet, written when he was a student.
-He produced numerous orchestral suites based on his operas, including Le tombeau d'Edgar Poe (1985), adapted from The Voyage of Edgar Allan Poe, and the popular Valentino Dances (1994), from The Dream of Valentino.
+He produced numerous orchestral suites based on his operas, including Le tombeau d'Edgar Poe (1985), adapted from The Voyage of Edgar Allan Poe, and the Valentino Dances (1994), from The Dream of Valentino.
 He wrote two ballets that were fashioned into orchestral suites, The Resurrection of Don Juan (1956) and Royal Invitation (Homage to the Queen of Tonga) (1964).
 His 1982 Fire Variations was nominated for the Kennedy Center's Friedheim Award in Music.